Poketretta3/hello-world/README.md

 # hello-world
 My First Repository.
 I like gaming and socializing!
-I've been scammed on Cubic Castles two times.
+I've been doing some really stupid stuff lately...